-- 3. Select the student needs that have increased in frequency or intensity during the pandemic?
+3. Select the student needs that have increased in frequency or intensity during the pandemic?

-- □ Distress related to trauma or grief
+Distress related to trauma or grief

-- $\Box$ Anxiety or stress-related concerns
+Anxiety or stress-related concerns

-- □ Sadness or depressed mood
+Sadness or depressed mood

-- □ Withdrawal or shyness
+Withdrawal or shyness

-- □ Acting out / tantrums / outbursts
+Acting out / tantrums / outbursts

-- □ Regression in behaviors
+Regression in behaviors

-- □ Leaving school or elopement
+Leaving school or elopement

-- □ Health concerns, illness, hygiene
+Health concerns, illness, hygiene

-- □ Substance use, including vaping
+Substance use, including vaping

-- $\Box$ Suspected child abuse
+Suspected child abuse

-- □ Non-suicidal self-injury (cutting, self-harm)
+Non-suicidal self-injury (cutting, self-harm)

-- □ Suicidal ideation or behaviors
+Suicidal ideation or behaviors

-- □ Attendance problems
+Attendance problems

-- □ Student tardiness to classes
+Student tardiness to classes

-- □ Disengagement/lack of participation
+Disengagement/lack of participation

-- □ Underachievement
+Underachievement

-- □ Study skills
+Study skills

-- □ Scholastic failure
+Scholastic failure

-- $\Box$ None of the above
+None of the above

-- 4. Select the components of school mental health to which your district has made changes in response to the pandemic. - □ Early mental health prevention and intervention practices - □ Grief-informed and trauma-informed practices - □ Positive behavior interventions and supports - □ Positive youth development practices - □ Safe, supportive, and positive school climate practices - □ Practices related to building skills related to managing emotions, establishing and maintaining positive relationships, and responsible decision-making. - □ Substance use prevention and intervention practices - □ Suicide prevention, intervention, and postvention practices - □ Educator professional development activities - $\Box$ None of the above - 5.
+4. to the pandemic. ☐ Early mental health prevention and intervention practices ☐ Grief-informed and trauma-informed practices ☐ Positive behavior interventions and supports ☐ Positive youth development practices ☐ Safe, supportive, and positive school climate practices ☐ Practices related to building skills related to managing emotions, establishing and maintaining positive relationships, and responsible decision-making. ☐ Substance use prevention and intervention practices ☐ Suicide prevention, intervention, and postvention practices ☐ Educator professional development activities □ None of the above 5.
 Has your district implemented changes to any of the following in response to increased mental health needs among students, families, or staff?
-(Check all that apply) - $\Box$ New policies - □ New Tier 1 supports (for all students) - □ New Tier 2/3 supports or services (for some students) - □ New educator or staff wellness supports - □ Hired new staff focused on social-emotional interventions - □ Hired new staff focused on academic interventions - □ Developed new partnerships with community-based providers focused on social, emotional, or mental health supports - $\Box$ None of the above
+(Check all that apply) □ New policies ☐ New Tier 1 supports (for all students) ☐ New Tier 2/3 supports or services (for some students) ☐ New educator or staff wellness supports ☐ Hired new staff focused on social-emotional interventions ☐ Hired new staff focused on academic interventions ☐ Developed new partnerships with community-based providers focused on social, emotional, or mental health supports □ None of the above